Sweet Baby Ray's: History

-The Raymonds sold the business in 2005 to Ken's Foods for $30 millon.
-At the time, the brand was earning $30 million in revenue and had 21% total market share.
+The Raymonds sold the business in 2005 to Ken's Foods for $30 million.
+At the time, the brand was earning $30 million in revenue and had 21% total US market share.
 By 2008, the sauce had become the second best-selling barbecue sauce in the United States.

 Despite selling the sauce business, Dave Raymond retained the rights to the name "Sweet Baby Ray's", and currently operates two restaurants under the name located in Chicago.

-After an interview with Mark Zuckerberg in 2021 where a bottle of Sweet Baby Ray's sauce was seen in the background, media mentions of the brand name were worth $2 million dollars.
+After an interview with Mark Zuckerberg in 2021 where a bottle of Sweet Baby Ray's sauce was seen in the background, media mentions of the brand name were worth $2 million.

 Currently, there are 26 varieties of Sweet Baby Ray's sauces.
-They range from sweet to spicy, and even branch into other mustard varieties.
+They range from sweet to spicy, and even branch into other varieties, such as honey mustard and buffalo sauce.
 In 2020, the brand released a no sugar added line of sauces, which was expanded in 2021.

 In March 2022, Mashed released the results of a survey of 695 people.
 Over 48% of them ranked Sweet Baby Ray's as their favorite barbecue sauce.
 The sauce that was ranked second in the survey was selected by just over 15% of the respondents.